markusadahlem/prism.github.io/_solutions/digital-twins.md

 weight: 8
 ---

+Real-time insight from virtual patient models.

-We develop digital twins that mirror a patient's physiological and behavioral states in real time, enabling personalized monitoring and proactive care.
-These dynamic models support remote patient management, adaptive interventions, and self-monitoring strategies—transforming passive tracking into actionable insight.
+Our digital twins replicate physiological and behavioral states in real time to power adaptive self-monitoring and remote patient management.
+These models transform passive data into actionable insight—supporting personalization, safety, and engagement.

 <!--
 Digital twins create a virtual replica of the human body's organ system of interest, using physiological and behavioral models to simulate complex interactions within the body’s systems.